-Nearly 8 years later, Office 365 commercial has more than 180 million users.
-This represents an increase of more than 4 million users each month since that stat was last reported in November 2018.
+First, let’s consider the case of Office365.
+Launched in 2011, Office365 commercial boasts more than 180 million users.
+Impressive in itself, this number also represents an increase of more than 4 million users each month since November 2018.
 So, let’s call it like it is.
-“The cloud” is an overwhelming, powerful, all-consuming force – the tech industry juggernaut.
+“The cloud” is an overwhelming, powerful, unstoppable force – the tech industry juggernaut.

 And more about security… This is NOT something to be taken lightly; no one knows how bad a security breach is until it happens to them.
 I recently worked with a healthcare organization in Western Pennsylvania, and just like something from a 1990s movie about hackers, someone opened an email with a virus.
 Next thing they know, the HR and AP systems – which weren’t cloud-based – are down for the count.
 We can laugh at the antiquated scene of people running around the office, yanking PC power cords out of the wall to stop the spread of the virus – but that’s exactly what happened… only a year ago.
 (P.S.
 After this incident, the organization promptly moved its on-prem infrastructure to the cloud.)

 But one of the biggest differentiators of WVD and CWMS over previous virtual desktop solutions, in my opinion, is Microsoft’s and CloudJumper’s shared commitment to enterprise-side technology integration.
-In fact, as of the publishing of this blog, we’re here at Microsoft Ignite, the premier gathering of IT and security professionals, developers and partners, where we’re putting the power of partnerships created within the Microsoft ecosystem on full display.
+Here at Microsoft Ignite we’re putting the power of partnerships created within the Microsoft ecosystem on full display.
 Stop by our booth #2041, to see a demo with CWMS and IGEL, provider of the next-gen edge OS for cloud workspaces.
 Head over to NetApp’s booth to see CWMS interact with Azure NetApp Files, their file storage service.

 With WVD, companies can have multiple technologies and solutions working together harmoniously to create the best, most secure user experience possible.
 I see this only increasing in the future.
 Companies use many different cloud-based and homegrown applications – think of the systems in place for ERP, CRM and AP workflows, just to name a few.
 Bringing them into WVD and CWMS creates a seamless enterprise management suite for these and their more everyday applications.
 In effect, it’s a single point of entry for all of a user’s applications – everything running together securely and smoothly up in the cloud.